 On a fallen tree, a rooted stump has a high potential of springing back to the upright position during the bucking cut to separate the log from the stump.
 Watch out for springpoles-they are dangerous.
-Do not attempt to cut bent branches or stumps which are under tension unless you are professionally trained and competent to do so.

 Springpoles are dangerous and could strike the operator, causing the operator to lose control of the chainsaw.
 This could result in severe or fatal injury to the operator.
 This should be done by trained users.